mistermilvusmigrans/the-milvus-way/library/against-love.md

 - Commitment of mutual care and benefit
 - Partnership borne of mutual appreciation/admiration

-I shall out "love" to rest and let my intent actually be clear.
+I shall put "love" to rest and let my intent actually be clear.

 ---